kitsuyaazuma/BlazeFL/README.md

 ## Why Choose BlazeFL?

 - 🚀 **High Performance**: Optimized for single-node simulations, BlazeFL allows you to adjust the degree of parallelism.
 For example, if you want to simulate 100 clients on a single node but lack the resources to run them all concurrently, you can configure 10 parallel processes to manage the simulation efficiently.
-Additionally, BlazeFL enhances performance by storing shared parameters on disk instead of using shared memory, simplifying memory management and reducing overhead.

 - 🔧 **Extensibility**: BlazeFL provides interfaces solely for communication and parallelization, avoiding excessive abstraction.
 This design ensures that the framework remains flexible and adaptable to various use cases.